phillcampbell/RubyCA/readme.md

 Use bundle to install dependencies

     $ bundle install

+Edit the config.yaml file to suit your requirements

+    $ nano ./config.yaml

 RubyCA must be started as root on the first run to be able to generate the ca certificates